Article 1

 Duties of Editorial Board Members and Honorary Members

-4. Publishing their own papers in CJF, where appropriate.
+To publish their own papers in CJF where appropriate.

-5. Regularly monitoring scientific conferences and encouraging publication of conference papers in CJF as guest editors.
+To follow scientific conferences regularly and encourage publication of fisheries-related conference papers as guest editors.

 Article 11

-Appointment and Term of Office of the Editor-in-Chief and President
+Appointment and Term of the Editor-in-Chief and President

 Article 12

-Editorial Board members are appointed for a five-year term.
-Upon reappointment, the following criteria shall be considered:
+The Editorial Board is appointed for five years.
+Upon reappointment, the following will be evaluated:

 Article 13